 PANAV is a Java based structure-independent chemical shift validation and re-referencing tool.
 It is based on using residue-specific and secondary structure-specific chemical shift distributions calculated over small (3-6 residue) fragments to identify mis-assigned resonances.
 The method is also able to identify and re-reference mis-referenced chemical shift assignments.
 Comparisons against existing re-referencing or mis-assignment detection programs show that the method is as good or superior to existing approaches.

 A standalone version is also available.
 Download here.

 GelScape is a web-based gel viewing and annotation system.

 With Shifty you can predict 1H, 13C, and 15N chemical shifts for your favourite protein using only its amino acid sequence as input.
-The technique uses dynamic programming to detect sequence homologies between your query and sequences of hundreds of previously assigned protiens in the BioMagResBank.
+The technique uses dynamic programming to detect sequence homologies between your query and sequences of hundreds of previously assigned protein the BioMagResBank.

 SHIFTOR is a program for predicting φ, ψ, χ1, and ω torsion angles in proteins from 13C, 15N and 1H chemical shifts and sequential homology.
 For a test set of 31 proteins, SHIFTOR 30o-accuracy of predicting φ and ψ is close to 90%.
 The average χ1 accuracy is 81% while the ω accuracy is 99.98% for trans peptide bond identification and 93% for cis peptide bond identification.
 Overall, the program is 100X faster and its predictions are approximately 30% better than existing methods.